 Poon Hill trek is for anyone who is looking for a short, low-altitude trek that can be completed within a week.
 You can complete this trek even with a moderate amount of fitness and has a maximum elevation of just 3210 meters.
 Thus, there is no threat of altitude sickness during this trek.

 Culturally, the Poon Hill region is a mixture of the Magars, Gurung, and Thakali people.
-This creates a fine cultural diversity and blend in this region.
+This creates a fine cultural diversity and blends in this region.
 Tibetan Buddhism is the religion that is dominant in this region.

 This trek takes you through lush rhododendron forests and wonderful scenic views of mountains of the Annapurna regions in the background.
 Poon Hill region is extremely renowned for the majestic views of sunrise and sunset you are likely to encounter.